 Unlike the 1950s when many young women said “I do” just a year or two after graduating from high school, more and more women (and men) are choosing to walk down the aisle for the first time while pushing 30.
 According to U.S. census data, women are getting married at 27 and men at 29, on average.

 Although this trend is great news for women as it relates to education and earning power, it’s not so good news for their proverbial biological clock.

-Dr. Mansfield is among the growing number of infertility specialists offering the option of egg freezing, or cryopreservation, to women who are choosing to delay motherhood.
+Arizona Fertility is among the growing number of infertility specialists offering the option of egg freezing, or cryopreservation, to women who are choosing to delay motherhood.
 It is also an option for adolescents who have been diagnosed with cancer or other serious diseases and must undergo fertility-threatening treatments.

 “Today, many women are choosing to focus on their careers before settling down and starting a family,” the staff says.
 “I have seen patients who are in medical school or those who haven’t met their spouse yet.
 They know in their hearts they want to have baby in a few years—but not yet.

 “If you are in your late 20s or early 30s and hoping to conceive in the next several years, egg freezing is something to seriously consider.”